A note on a sheaf of real regular functions: Introduction

-\begin{question}[\cite{coste-roy}, Page 48] Do we have $\sum_f^{-1} A\cong\OO_X(D(f))$? \end{question}
+\begin{question}[\cite{coste-roy}, Page 48] Do we have $\OO_X(D(f))\cong\sum_f^{-1} A$? \end{question}

-We show in Theorem \ref{main} that the canonical homomorphism from $\sum_f^{-1} A$ into $\OO_X(D(f))$ is always injective and in the case of $A$ being a real ring is surjective.
+We show in Theorem \ref{main} that the canonical homomorphism from $\sum_f^{-1} A$ into $\OO_X(D(f))$ is always injective and in the case of $A$ being an real ring or an integral domain is surjective.
 Hence an isomorphism.
 We don't know whether this is the case for every semi-real ring.
 We shall make several use of the abstract version of the real Nullstellensatz.

 \begin{theorem}[\cite{BCR}, Proposition 4.1.7] Let $A$ be a commutative ring and $I$ an ideal of $A$.
 Then

 is the smallest real ideal of $A$ containing $I$.
 The ideal $\sqrt[R]{I}$, called \textsf{the real radical} of $I$, is the intersection of all real prime ideals containing $I$ (or is $A$ itself if there is no real prime ideal containing $I$). \end{theorem}